rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![In the AzS-ERCS01 pane, the IP Address is called out, and the Networking tab is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image54.png "AzS-ERCS01 pane")

-4. From the Azure Stack Host, open a new Internet Explorer tab and connect to the follow address.
+4. From the Azure Stack Host, open a new Internet Explorer tab and connect to the following address: https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-sql-resource-provider-deploy

-https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-sql-resource-provider-deploy

-5. From this webpage, download the version of the SQL Resource Provider that matches your version of Azure Stack.
+5. From this webpage, download the version of the SQL Resource Provider that matches your version of Azure Stack

     ![The SQL Resource Provider version link is selected in the Azure Stack build section.](images/Hands-onlabstep-by-step-AzureStackimages/media/image55.png "Azure Stack build section")